$221 million in false claims slipped by Oklahoma officials' turned backs?

-Documents recently obtained from the Oklahoma Tax Commission reveals Altus Venture a subsidary of FSB Bancorp Altus, claimed investing $200 million in one business Quartz Mountain Aerospace (QMA) Altus OK, also a subsidary of FSB Bancorp Altus, in order to qualify and received $60 million in tax credits.
+Documents recently obtained from the Oklahoma Tax Commission reveals Altus Venture a subsidiary of FSB Bancorp Altus, claimed investing $200 million in one business Quartz Mountain Aerospace (QMA) Altus OK, also a subsidiary of FSB Bancorp Altus, in order to qualify and received $60 million in tax credits.

 - Evidence - the Altus bank groups financial records part of the Colorado bank fraud case reveals Altus Venture did not invest one dollar in Quartz Mountain Aerospace during 2006.
 What money was invested in QMA was invested in prior years and tax credits taken in those years.

 - Affinity Ventures claimed investing $221 million in QMA in 2006

 - Paul Doughty president of First State Bank Altus OK, and chairmain of FSB Bancorp Altus, created bogus bank loans for both Altus Venture and Affinity Ventures who the bogus where the money invested.

 Quartz Mountain recently was broke by January 2008